bdurand/ultra_settings/README.md

 }
 ```

-While for "production", they would be:
+While for "production", the values would be:

 ```ruby
 {